Return on Equity (ROE) Calculator, Formula and Example

 4. Input Yearly Cash Flows: Populate the fields with each year’s expected annual cash flow.
 This encompasses various monetary transactions such as revenues, expenditures, taxes, and others that are germane to the project.

-5. Compute the Profitability Index: With all pertinent data entered, press the ‘Calculate Profitability Index (PI)’ button.
+5. Compute the Profitability Index: With all pertinent data entered, press the ‘Calculate Profitability Index’ button.
 The calculator will employ this data to ascertain the Present Value of the cash flows.
 It will then take this value and divide it by the Initial Investment to yield the Profitability Index.

 By following the steps above, you can proficiently employ the Profitability Index Calculator to evaluate your project’s prospective return on investment.